Office Phone: (540) 432-4164

-- Prelude and Offertory Music (guitar and vocal) for Community Mennonite Church, Harrisonburg, Virginia, Spring, 2014.
+- Prelude and Offertory Music (guitar and vocal), Community Mennonite Church, Harrisonburg, Virginia.

 - Education and public witness on climate change: People’s Climate March, New York City, September 21, 2014; Washington DC and local rallies, 2013, 2014, 2015; Nonviolence Training, Charlottesville, Virginia, May 17, 2014.